majd-karoun/Meal-Cards/README.md

 # Meal Cards

-A delightful recipe discovery platform built with React, powered by TheMealDB API, and deployed on Firebase.
+A delightful recipe discovery platform built with React, powered by TheMealDB API.
 Browse, search, and save your favorite recipes with an elegant card-based interface.

 ## 🌐 Live Demo